OUT OF THIS DARKNESS

 Enough with the gimp suit already!

-Ok, yea this might just be right up your street.
+Ok, so yea, this might just be right up your street.

 Get ready to cross the threshold.
 Out Of This Darkness is here and you won’t be the same after it.